Multi-dimensional chaos I: Classical and quantum mechanics: Modeling the spacings between peaks in two dimensions

 Because of this it is preferable to use a measure that does not depend on knowing in advance the exact variables corresponding to RMT in the system, such as one of the measures \textbf{I}--\textbf{III} introduced above.

 These three measures will all exhibit the eigenvalue repulsion in two dimensions.
-However, as we will see, the two dimensional toy model provides another source of repulsion that is largely independent of the underlying distributions of $\{x_n\}$ and $\{y_n\}$.
+However, as we will see, the two-dimensional toy model provides another source of repulsion that is largely independent of the underlying distributions of $\{x_n\}$ and $\{y_n\}$.